 The Company also advised at that time that the tailings structure had been stabilized with remaining work focused on definitively sealing the decant system.
 Subsequently the sealing of the decant system was completed.
-The Company is completing an analysis of the tailings facility to determine whether the existing tailings storage facility can be safely recommissioned.
-In the interim, an alternate system that utilizes a geotextile containment system to dewater and store tailings is being used until a permanent solution is determined.
-Production has resumed at 300 tpd and the plan is to increase to 450 tpd in a systematic manner over the coming weeks.
+From March 26th until August 2nd, an alternate tailings management system that utilized a geotextile containment system to dewater and store tailings was used.
+On August 2nd the Company commenced using a new permanent tailings disposal system that utilizes dry-stacking technology in conjunction with the prior existing tailings structure.
+Production resumed in late March at 300 tpd and subsequent to the implementation of the new permanent tailings disposal system the plan is to increase production to 450 tpd in a systematic manner over the coming weeks.

 In connection with the tailings discharge incident the Company was initially advised by PROFEPA that it would be fined an amount equivalent to approximately \$180,000.
 Subsequently the Company has been advised by PROFEPA that the amount of the fine has been decreased to approximately \$130,000.
 Pursuant to applicable regulations, certain remediation and community related expenses incurred by the Company will be offset against the fine.
-To date the Company has incurred approximately \$218,000 of expenditures in connection with its remediation activities.
+To date the Company has incurred approximately \$651,000 of expenditures in connection with its remediation activities.